 - In The Last Blade videogames, Lee Rekka uses a folding fan as his weapon, though he uses it very rarely, preferring fiery kicks.

-- Also, in a couple of the Samurai Shodown games, Kyoshiro Senryou uses a fan either to directly hit his opponent or as a flaming projectile.
+- In the Samurai Shodown games, Kyoshiro Senryou uses a fan for light close range attacks.
+Oh, and also as a flaming projectile.

 - In Mother 3, a whack to the head with the Paper Fan item can cure a party member's Confusion status effect.